In order to referee soccer matches for JUSA, you must first become certified as a Referee by USSF (United States Soccer Federation).

 Field portions will be held at each location in two sessions, a morning session and afternoon session.
 This will allow a more flexible timeframe from which individuals can choose from.
 At the end of their field session, they will be given their badge.
 The field sessions will have bigger turn outs and Cal South will provide a team of instructors for each.

 Locations have been selected based on previous years requested locations and Cal South’s best efforts to strategically select locations within a reasonable travel distance for all.

 For those interested in registering for a New Entry Grade 8 please click here and select a “Grade 8” session closest to where you live.

-Effective March 2014, the registration process for New Entry Grade 9 referees will be as follows:
+The registration process for New Entry Grade 9 referees is as follows:

 1) Interested individuals will register online and pay their USSF registration fee here. ($40)